tgdev/modern-js-test-starter/README.md

 # Modern JavaScript test starter

-A small collection of packages to quickly and easily unit js files using ES6 & Tape
+A small collection of packages to quickly and easily unit test js files using ES6 & Tape

 ## Dependencies